-White Wedding™ Hydrangea – Though deciduous, the long-lasting white blooms, arching branches and large leaves provide plenty of textural contrast throughout the year.
+White Wedding™ Hydrangea – Though deciduous, the long-lasting white blooms, sturdy branches and large leaves provide plenty of textural contrast throughout the year.

-Spring Sonata™ Indian Hawthorne – dense, glossy green foliage provides a constant backdrop while masses of white spring flowers and purple winter berries provide seasonal highlights.
+Spring Sonata™ Indian Hawthorne – Dense, glossy green foliage on this white-flowered shrub provides a constant backdrop while the masses of white spring flowers and purple winter berries provide seasonal highlights.

 Add Pizzazz with Accent Plants

-‘Lemon Lime’ Nandina – Perfect for intermingling among loropetalums, the vibrant golden shrub provides ample contrast in color, texture and form.
+‘Lemon Lime’ Nandina – Perfect for intermingling among loropetalums, this vibrant evergreen shrub provides ample contrast in color, texture and form.

 Indigo Frost™ Agapanthus – Large globes of white and indigo flowers add a punch of energy to any planting.
 Flowers echo Purple Daydream’s foliage while long, strappy foliage provides textural contrast.